ssmam/CipherStego/README.md

 # CipherStego Transit

-CipherStego Transit is a Python-based GUI application that enables **secure file transfer** by combining **AES-256-GCM encryption** with **steganography** using Image, Text, Audio, or Video files as cover media.
+CipherStego Transit is a Python-based GUI application that enables **secure file transfer** by combining **AES-256-GCM encryption** with **steganography** using Image, Text, or Audio files as cover media.

 ---